 When choosing a tarantula for the first time, there are a few things to consider.
 Among these are ease of keeping (habitat type), adult size, and temperament.
 Different species of tarantulas are going to have different needs.

 Obviously, keeping a tropical tree spider in a dry setup with no vertical height for climbing would result in a stressed and short lived animal.
-Instead, research the origins, behaviors, and needs of the species that interests you before you buy it, or begin co nstructingahabitat.
+Instead, research the origins, behaviors, and needs of the species that interest you before you buy it, or begin constructing habitat.

 The reality remains, that because tarantulas are such natural survivors they can and will adapt to even sub-optimal housing conditions.
 However, this is not an excuse for abusing your pet or for cutting corners in its care.